ManogarC/caesar-cipher-hashing/README.md

 - Output is padded or trimmed to a fixed length (default = 12)

 ## Flow of the Program
+### Encryption

-- Input: Plain text is given as input
+- Input: Plain text and the key are given as input
+- Encryption: Iterate through the plain text, and shift each character according to the given key
-- Hash value generation: Plain text is passed to the hashing function which returns the respective hash value
+- Hashing: Hash the encrypted ceasar text, get hash value
-- Appending: Plain text and Hash value are concatenated
+- Appending: Concatenate the encrypted text and the hash value

-- Encryption: The concatenated string is passed to the caesar cipher encryption function along with the shift key
-- Decryption: The Encrypted text is decrypted using the negative of the shift key
-- Retrieving: The Plain text is retrieved from the decrypted string
-- Integrity Check: The initial hash value is compared with hashed value of the retrived text as a check for integrity
+### Decryption
+- Extraction: Separate the encrypted text and hash value
+- Decrypting: Apply ceasar cipher with negative shift for decryption
+- Integrity check: Apply hash function on the retrieved text and compare it with the retrieved hash

 ## Use of LLM in this